 What all three had in common was time.
 Time to contemplate, to be alone with their thoughts, and to let their imaginations dance without distraction.
 That kind of time seems hard to come by these days.
 Life is hectic, pulling us in a dozen different directions at once.
 Work.
 School.
 Family.
 Friends.
 Something is always vying for our attention, monopolizing our time.
 At the end of the day, we’ve had precious little time to ourselves.

 Truthfully, you’re not that busy.
 Get over yourself.
+“Of all ridiculous things the most ridiculous seems to me, to be busy — to be a man who is brisk about his food and his work.” ~ Søren Kierkegaard.
 We all have responsibilities, but if you can’t find an hour, or even a half hour, to give to yourself each day, you’re not “too busy”, you’re just disorganized.
 Make the time.
 Stand up for yourself, shut the world out for awhile, every day.
 Doesn’t matter if it’s in the morning, after lunch, or before bed.
 Find the time that works for you, and let the world wonder where you went.

 This isn’t time for TV, tweeting, texting, or catching up with the latest news online.
 Those things consume time, mostly wasting it.
 Trust me, your tweeps on Twitter, and friends on Facebook aren’t breathlessly hanging on your every word.
 Unplug.
 Turn off the iPod, or the iPad, step away from the computer, and be one with your analog self.